2025 Watauga High School Graduation

 Graduate students will attend the college ceremony represented by their major field of study.

 During each ceremony, graduates will walk across the stage in Holmes Convocation Center, have their names announced and be professionally photographed receiving their diploma covers.
-App State Chancellor Sheri Everts will confer degrees upon graduates at each ceremony.
+Interim Chancellor Heather Norris will confer degrees upon graduates at each ceremony.